NickyDo/osprofiler/trace-work.md

 ## How to initialize profiler, to get one trace across all services?
 To enable cross service profiling we actually need to do send `(base_id & trace_id)` from caller to callee.
 So callee will be able to init its profiler with these values.

+In case of OpenStack, to interact between 2 services, what we need is to:

+- Put in python clients headers with trace info (if profiler is inited)